ion-fusion/fusion-java/CONTRIBUTING.md

   different mindsets: for refactoring we (by definition) expect no behavioral change, in other cases we are looking for a specific functional change.

-* Are approach to AI use is cautious.
-Understand that you are responsible for what's PR content, even if it's AI generated.
+* Our approach to AI use is cautious.
+Understand that you are responsible for your PR's content, even if it's AI generated.
 We expect you to note where the AI contribution is non-trivial, and especially if any manual prompting was involved.
 In general, we are aligned with the [Apache Software Foundation's AI policy][asf] and require that commits be tagged `Generated-by:` when